KohaSuomi/kohasuomi.github.io/_docs/19-raporttikirjasto.md

 ```
-SELECT borrowernumber, issuedate AS 'Lainauspäivä', lastreneweddate AS 'Viimeksi uusittu'
+SELECT borrowernumber, issuedate AS 'Lainauspäivä', lastreneweddate AS 'Viimeksi uusittu', branchcode AS 'Lainauskirjasto'
 FROM issues
 WHERE borrowernumber IN (SELECT borrowernumber FROM borrowers WHERE lastseen IS NULL AND issuedate< <<Lainattu aiemmin kuin|date>>)
 ORDER BY 2 ASC